-Right Tail of Academic Novelty The education-innovation gap captures the "average" novelty of a syllabus.
-It is possible for two syllabi to have the same gap when one of them only covers content from five years prior while the other covers mostly material from fifteen years prior, but also a small amount of material from the previous year.
+Right tail of academic novelty The education-innovation gap captures the "average" novelty of a syllabus.
+It is possible for two syllabi to have the same gap when one of them only covers content from five years prior, while the other covers mostly material from fifteen years prior but also a small amount of material from the previous year.
 To construct a measure that captures the presence of "extremely" new material in a syllabus, we proceed as follows.
-First, we draw 100 "sub-syllabi" from each syllabus, defined as subsets of 20 percent of the syllabus's words, and calculate the corresponding education-innovation gap.
-We then recalculate the average gap among all sub-syllabi in the bottom 5 percent of the gap distribution of a given syllabus.30 We refer to this as a "tail measure" of novelty.
+First, we draw 100 "sub-syllabi" from each syllabus, defined as random subsets of 20 percent of the syllabus's words, and calculate the corresponding education-innovation gap.
+The gaps of these 100 sub-syllabi form a distribution; we use the 5th percentile of this distribution for each syllabus as a tail measure of new content.28 We refer to this as a "tail measure" of novelty.

 The tail measure is positively correlated with the education-innovation gap, with a correlation of 0.67 (Figure 5, panel (c)).
-All our results hold when using the tail measure as a metric for syllabus novelty (see panel (c) of Figure AVIII, for the correlation with school-level characteristics; panel (c) of Figure AIX for the correlation with instructors' research productivity; and panels c and d of Table AIV for the relationship with student outcomes).
+All our results hold when we use the tail measure as a metric for syllabus novelty (see panel (c) of Figure AIX for the correlation with school-level characteristics, panel (c) of Figure AX for the correlation with instructors' research productivity, and panels (c) and (d) of Table AII for the relationship with student outcomes).

-Gap with Patents The education-innovation gap is defined using new academic publications as the frontier of knowledge.
+Gap with patents The education-innovation gap is defined using new academic publications as the frontier of knowledge.
 For STEM fields, knowledge advancements are also documented in the form of patents.
 To incorporate this information in our analysis, we construct a version of the education-innovation gap for STEM courses that uses patents in lieu of academic publications.
-This measure is positively correlated with the standard education-innovation gap (Figure 5, panel (d)).
-In addition, our main results carry over when using the patent-based gap (see panel (d) of Figure AVIII, for the correlation with school-level characteristics; panel (d) of Figure AIX for the correlation with instructors' research productivity; and panels e and f of Table AIV for the relationship with student outcomes).
+This measure is positively correlated with the standard education-innovation gap (Figure 5, panel (d)), and our main results hold when we use the patent-based gap (see panel (d) of Figure AIX for the correlation with school-level characteristics, panel (d) of Figure AX for the correlation with instructors' research productivity, and panels (e) and (f) of Table AII for the relationship with student outcomes).